 Total time taken: 1 hour 30 minutes (30 minutes Kazakhstan side, 1 hour Uzbekistan side)

 Kazakhstan side: This was our strangest border crossing to date.
 It is located in slap bang in the middle of a town, marked only by huge metal gates that were locked.
 There was a market next to it and cars were parked up all over the place.
 Next to the gates was a little office with a man sat in it, and just as I was about to ask whether we were in the right place, another man opened the gates to let two cars in.
 We followed and asked if this was the way to Uzbekistan.
 The man didn’t really answer us, just ushered us forwards, so we drove on, hoping that we hadn’t driven ourselves into some kind of military zone that we would never return from.

-We followed the track to the customs area and drove towards the inspection pit, but the guard there signed that we should go back and needed a stamp.
+We followed the track to the customs area and drove towards the inspection pit, but the guard there told us we should go back and needed a stamp.
 We drove back a few metres and he walked us into the building in which passport control was located.
 Here we handed over our passport, V5 and white form (that we got when entering Kazakhstan).
 They also asked us for a customs declaration form, but we weren’t given one when we arrived, so had nothing to give.
 After a few minutes they handed back our passports (which had been stamped) and said confidently “Welcome to Kazakhstan!”.